There’s something magical about being surrounded by nature and the wilderness without a care in the world.

-Take your time and seeing everything this fantastic park has to offer.
+Take your time and see everything this fantastic park has to offer.

-At only five miles long, this trail can sound misleadingly simple.
+At only five miles long, Angels Landing can sound misleadingly simple.

-Although it is a short trail, there are some grueling climbs and massive drops that are not for the faint of heart.
+Although it is a short trail, some grueling climbs and massive drops are not for the faint of heart.

 For experienced hikers, however, the view at the top is nothing less than breathtaking.

 From the top, you’ll be able to see the entirety of Zion Canyon.

 This trail is for adventure seekers, and those without a fear of heights as some of the higher portions of the route get perilously narrow.

 Go slowly and use the guide chains to keep your footing, and you’ll be rewarded for your perseverance.